unitaryfund/mitiq/CONTRIBUTING.md

 After your RFC is accepted, the proposed feature (for example, a new QEM Method) will require the following:

 - Add the new QEM method to `mitiq/abbreviated_name_of_qem_method` such that the corresponding units tests are in `mitiq/abbreviated_name_of_qem_method/tests`
-- The code must follow the formatting and style guidelines discussed [ppreviously](#style-guidelines),
+- The code must follow the formatting and style guidelines discussed [above](#style-guidelines),
-- The new module has to be added to the [](apidoc.md).
-For more information, see [](contributing_docs.md#automatically-add-information-from-the-api-docs),
+- The new module should be added to the [](apidoc.md) using the instructions found in [](contributing_docs.md#automatically-add-information-from-the-api-docs),
 - Add documentation for the new QEM method, additional details are available in [](contributing_docs.md#adding-files-to-the-user-guide),
-- In addition, update `docs/source/guide/glossary.md` with a one-line summary of what your new feature accomplishes, and
+- Update `docs/source/guide/glossary.md` with a one-line summary of what your new feature accomplishes, and
-- Update [](./readme.md#quick-tour) section of `README.md` with information related to your new feature.
+- Update the [](./readme.md#quick-tour) section of the `README.md` with information related to your new technique.

 ## Code of conduct